Welsh Government commits to improve Wrexham-Bidston (Borderlands) line

 Train services returned to the Borderlands line in April, using new trains.
 The new trains are refurbished London Underground stock, and are not yet running to time as they experience “teething” problems.

-Growth Track 360 Chair and Leader of West & Chester Council, Councillor Louise Gittins, said: “Growth Track 360’s focus is to improve future rail services by seeking new investment in the rail infrastructure of North Wales, Cheshire and the Wirral.
-Local concerns about services on the to Bidston Line required Growth Track 360 to make representations to the Welsh Government to improve the operation of existing services on the Borderlands Line.
+Growth Track 360 Chair and Leader of Cheshire West & Chester Council, Councillor Louise Gittins, said: “Growth Track 360’s focus is to improve future rail services by seeking new investment in the rail infrastructure of North Wales, Cheshire and the Wirral.
+Local concerns about services on the Wrexham to Bidston Line required Growth Track 360 to make representations to the Welsh Government to improve the operation of existing services on the Borderlands Line.
 Poor service delivery and delays to the introduction of a long-promised half hourly service saw a steady erosion of passenger confidence in the service.

 “The Minister, Lee Waters MS, Deputy Minister for Climate Change in the Welsh Government has responded.
 Along with the senior management of Transport for Wales, the train operator, he has apologised for poor services on the line and sponsored the development of an improvement plan.